-The WHA will terminate the lease for the following violations of tenant obligations under the lease:
+The WHA may terminate the lease for the following violations of tenant obligations under the lease:

-- Failure to make payments due under the lease, including nonpayment of rent (see Chapter 8 for details pertaining to lease requirements for payments due) - Repeated late payment of rent or other charges.
-Four late payments within a 12-month period shall constitute a repeated late payment - Failure to fulfill the following household obligations: - a.
+- Failure to make payments due under the lease, including nonpayment of rent (see Chapter 8 for details pertaining to lease requirements for payments due) - Failure to fulfill the following household obligations: - a.
 Not to assign the lease or to sublease the dwelling unit.
 Subleasing includes receiving payment to cover rent and utility costs by a person living in the unit who is not listed as a family member. - b.
 Not to provide accommodations for boarders or lodgers - c.
 To use the dwelling unit solely as a private dwelling for the tenant and the tenant's household as identified in the lease, and not to use or permit its use for any other purpose - d.
 To abide by necessary and reasonable regulations promulgated by the WHA for the benefit and well-being of the housing project and the tenants which shall be posted in the project office and incorporated by reference in the lease - e.
 To comply with all obligations imposed upon tenants by applicable provisions of building and housing codes materially affecting health and safety - f.
 To keep the dwelling unit and such other areas as may be assigned to the tenant for the tenant's exclusive use in a clean and safe condition - g.
 To dispose of all ashes, garbage, rubbish, and other waste from the dwelling unit in a sanitary and safe manner